CodeWithSomesh/CodeWithSomesh/README.md

 *   🌍  I'm based in Earth 616
 *   ✉️  You can contact me at [codewithsomesh@gmail.com](mailto:codewithsomesh@gmail.com)
 *   💪  Portfolio Website is in the making
-*   🧠  I'm currently learning Tailwind & Framer Motion
+*   🧠  I'm currently learning the MERN Stack
 *   🤝  I'm open to collaborating on Beginner Level Projects
 *   💖  I love Cafe Hopping, Anime, Webtoons & Movies